dpgraham4401/dpgraham4401/src/content/blog/test_as_you_go.md

 ---
-title: Syn-coding tests
+title: Test as you go, not after
 description: Writing tests as you code will save you later.
 tags: [ "code", "tests" ]
 time: 4
 timestamp: 2025-12-18T02:39:03+00:00
 filename: testing
-published: false
+published: true
 ---

 # Test as you go

+#### TL;DR

+Practicing Test Driven Development (TDD) instead of writing tests after, results in higher quality code.

+## The problem

-We all have that coworker, (lets call them Joe).
-During standup, Joe often says **"I'm almost done with this ticket, I just need to write the tests"**.
+We've all been there, during standup, somebody says something like:
+**"I'm almost done with this ticket, I just need to write the tests"**.
-Every time I hear this, I know pain is headed my way.
+When I hear that, I brace myself a little.
+Not because it's wrong, but because I’ve learned what comes next.
 It's inevitable, like Thanos, except instead of a snap, it's a PR.

 I can usually see how the feature was implemented in the git history.

-1. Joe wrote the code, got it working, but didn't write any tests.
-2. Joe decide they were ready to submit, but they knew it would be rejected without tests.
-3. When they started to write tests, they realize that they can't easily test the new code.
-4. Instead of refactoring the new code's API, Joe throws what tests they easily can and moves on.
+1. Code gets written and it works—awesome.
+2. Now it’s time for tests...
+3. But suddenly, testing it isn’t so easy, because the code wasn’t written with testing in mind.
+4. So some quick tests are added where possible, and then it’s off to the next task.

 ## So what's the problem?

-The tests usually have at least one of the following attributes, if not more:
+The tests usually have at least one of the following attributes, maybe all of them:

 - Coverage is low
-- They are slow and unfocused
+- The tests are slow and unfocused
 - They test private methods and implementation details
 - They are hard to read
 - They are brittle (
   e.g.,[monkey-patching](https://docs.python.org/3/library/unittest.mock.html#patch))
-- **The API is poorly thought out**
+- **_The API is poorly thought out_**

-I only want to talk about one, because I think it has the biggest tangible impact on the codebase.
+I’ll focus on just one of these issues, since it tends to have the biggest long-term impact.

 ### The API is poorly thought out